dekimasoon/vue-cli-plugin-cordova/README.md

 $ cordova run ios           # enjoy hot reloading
 ```

-### If hot reloading now working
+## If hot reloading now working
-Make sure that your development PC and the test devices are connected to the same LAN, and also there is no firewall blocking access from the test devices to the PC.
+Make sure that your development PC and the test devices are connected to the same LAN, and also there is no firewall blocking access from the test devices to the PC.

-### TODO
+## TODO
 - Support `browser` platform
 - Set the Wkwebview default for iOS
 - Provide CSS for iPhoneX layout problems